Ancastal/ancastal/README.md

 <br><br>

 - :school: I am a `Ph.D.
-Student` in Artificial Intelligence in Italy.
+Scholar` in Artificial Intelligence in Italy.
+- :student: Research about `NLP`, `Machine Translation` and `LLMs`.
 - :trophy: Master Thesis in `Computational Linguistics`.
 - :technologist: I enjoy solving problems using `Machine Learning` and Data Science.
 - :brain: I love exploring how `Languages` work and evolve.
-- :student: Passionate about `NLP`, `Machine Translation` and `AI`.
 - :computer: I have experience in `Python`, `R`, and `Java` programming.

 <br>